ulysses4ever/certif-sw-2014/lecture-11.md

 coincide with built-in `+`.
 Cf. `Theorem plus_plusR` and `Theorem plusR_plus` in examples for this lecture.

-Proving things like `plusR 3 4 7` involves repetitive tries of using of the constructors: `PlusO` or `PlusS`.
+Proving things like `plusR 3 4 7` involves repetitive tries of using one of the constructors: `PlusO` or `PlusS`.
 In fact this is the thing which is done by `auto`.
 We can convince ourselves using special tactic:
 **`info_auto`** which prints the steps performed by `auto` on its way to